Dr Sue Smith

 Course Leader, Dance & Choreography BA(Hons)

 I was Executive Director of Dance in Devon (arts and education charity) 2015-2021, leading on a diverse range of cross-sector projects across the county and wider SW.
 This involved supporting professional artists and aspiring dancers alongside place-making, health and community-building projects.
-My passion for dance and health was reflected in the many projects I led on at Dance in Devon eg. Dance for Cancer, Best Foot Forward (falls prevention), All Aboard (young disabled people) and Arts On Call (isolation and loneliness).
-I feel strongly that art and culture can provoke meaningful conversation to help reveal what matters to us, cutting to the heart of ideas about care, belonging, value and purpose.
+My passion for dance and health was reflected in the many projects I instigated at Dance in Devon eg. Dance for Cancer, Best Foot Forward (falls prevention), All Aboard (young disabled people) and Arts On Call (isolation and loneliness).
+I feel strongly that art and culture can provoke meaningful conversation to help reveal what matters to us, cutting to the heart of ideas about sustainable communities of care, belonging, value and purpose.

 I am a Clore Fellow (2016) and was a Rayne Fellow (2005).
 I am proud to be a Board member of Gecko Theatre and Chair of People Dancing.